Kim Nørholt

 Kim Nørholt (born 30 April 1972) is a Danish football manager and former player.

 Playing career

-A midfielder, Norholt started his senior career with Vejle Boldklub.
+Nørholt, who played as a midfielder, started his senior career with Vejle Boldklub.
 In 1997, he signed for Silkeborg IF in the Danish Superliga, where he made 67 league appearances and scored ten goals.
-After that, he played for Kolding FC, Fredericia, Knattspyrnufélagið Fram, and Club Lagoons.
+He subsequently spent time with he played for Kolding FC, Fredericia, Knattspyrnufélagið Fram, and Club Lagoons.